 Emergency Board Up Services

-If your home or business incurs storm or fire damage resulting in an opening in your building you may be in need of emergency board up services.
-Any openings in the structure need’s to be properly boarded up to protect the building from weather and illegal entry.
-Your insurance policy also requires you to be proactive in protecting your home or business after any type of damage has occurred, otherwise, the insurance company could account any further/secondary damage to the structure as negligence.
+If your home or business incurs storm or fire damage resulting in an opening in your building you may be in need of emergency board-up services.
+Any openings in the structure need’s to be properly boarded up to protect the building from the weather and illegal entry.
+Your insurance policy also requires you to be proactive in protecting your home or business after any type of damage has occurred, otherwise, the insurance company could account for any further/secondary damage to the structure as negligence.